usadellab/MARS-ARC2Repo/README.md

-Here’s an extended version suitable for a Git repository introduction:

----

 # **MARS-ARC2Repo**

 **MARS-ARC2Repo** is a comprehensive implementation of the **Multi-omics Adapter for Repository Submissions (MARS)** within the IBG-4 context.
 This tool streamlines the submission of multi-omics life sciences data to multiple specialized repositories, bridging the gap between data creation and repository submission, while ensuring that annotated research context is preserved and efficiently transferred.